EvotecIT/PSWriteHTML/readme.md

 Unfortunetly some code is very old, some code doesn't serve it's purpose anymore, and requires heavy changes that may have an impact on already deployed code.
 Please make sure to read changes before updating, as we're undergoing some breaking changes.

+- 0.0.149
+  - ➕ Added multiple new icons for `Fonts Awesome`
+  -
+  - Libraries
+    - 🔨 Upgraded `FontsAwesome` from 5.15.1 to 5.15.3
+    - 📦 Added `Material Design Iconic Font` 2.2.0 required by some features until replaced later on
 - 0.0.148 - 2021.04.02
   - 🐛 Conditional formatting/groups should now work correctly in Internet Explorer - had to downgrade some JS capabilities
 - 0.0.147 - 2021.04.01